junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 >
 > bring Cas home (Rufus's shelter), empathize on: Cas unwilling to help leviathan problem, Cas super broken, Dean super impatient & pissed.
 After a big quarrel ("You don't get to have a cat, no one cares you're broken, it's your mess, you clean it up" S07E23 or similar), Cas is gone again.
 Cas very quickly reappear and disappear, drop a red-haired woman with a 7y-old boy at doorstep, who slips names they're Rowena & Fergus MacLeod.

-(**Warning words before chapter:** canon-typical anger control issue, Dean isn't very friendly or patient with Cas, some part can be upsetting, heavy angst)
+(**Warning notes before chapter:** canon-typical anger control issue, Dean isn't very friendly or patient with Cas, some part can be upsetting, heavy angst)

 <br>